 Hanoi is a sensorial city.
-From the moment you arrive, you are stormed with noise, smells, and flavors.
-To find your way in this huge and busy city, follow our recommendations to interesting things to do in Hanoi, the best places to stay, tourist attractions and a bunch of local experiences.
+From the moment I arrived, I was stormed with noise, smells, and flavors.
+To find your way in this huge and busy city, follow our recommendations for interesting things to do in Hanoi, the best places to stay, tourist attractions, and a bunch of local experiences.

 Don’t be surprised if most of them involve eating & drinking.
 That’s the first thing you must learn: food, coffee, and local beer are serious business in there.